lter/lter-sparc-prod-cons-dist/Florida Coastal Everglades/README.md

-We do not have data for the Florida Coastal Everglades to contribute to the working group.
+Florida Coastal Everglades does not have data to contribute to the working group.